 If you or someone you know has a Mexican passport or resident card, they might be leaving money on the table when they purchase airline tickets to/from/through Mexico.

 When you purchase a plane ticket to Mexico, the fare has a tourism tax built in – similar to US customs and immigration fees.
 This fee goes toward the cost of immigration processing and the arrival / departure card required for foreign visitors.
-The fee is 390 Mexican Pesos, which is roughly $28 USD.
+The fee is 500 Mexican Pesos, which is roughly $28 USD.
 (The fee increased from 390 pesos at some point in 2017).
 On your ticket receipt you may see this referred to as UK (the IATA code for this tax) or DNR (the Spanish abbreviation).